nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 #### Hypothesis 2
 >**We believe that** keeping the two different types of funding in two seperate places to manage
 >**Will be a useful feature for** submitters
->**As it will** keep them more organised and clear in their minds of where to go to create and manage each type of claims.
-Also keeps it cleaner in the design as table headings for managing these claims will be different.
+>**As it will** keep them more organised and clear in their minds of where to go to create and manage each type of claim.
+Also keeps it cleaner in the design as table headings for managing these two types of claims will be different.

 ![A screenshot of the screen signposting between TU and CPD claims"](signposting-claims.png "A screenshot of the screen signposting between TU and CPD claims")

 ### Activity list

-- The activity list had many section categories and options within each that could select from which had been tested in previous UR and it was found that participants found the list long and confusing as much scope for overlap of activities and selecting the wrong one.
+- The activity list had many section categories and options within each to select from, it had been tested in previous UR and it was found that participants found the list long and confusing as much scope for overlap of activities and selecting the wrong one.

 ![A screenshot of the original activity list from previous prototype version 3"](original-activity-list.png "A screenshot of the original activity list from previous prototype version 3")

 - We had a session with the wider team to do a short activity to get to a consolidated list of CPD activities based on how we viewed the requirements.
-It was decided it was not a requirement of DH to report on this information of type of activity so we could be less specific in what is selected.
+It was decided it was not a requirement of DH to report on this information of type of activity so we could be less specific in each selection.

 #### Hypothesis 1
 >**We believe that** consolidating the list into the header sections with examples of activities